-oply for Certification according to the criteria in the Handbook for Certification for ligious Education: Classroom Level.
+I apply for Certification according to the criteria in the Handbook for Certification for Religious Education: Classroom Level.
 Primary Secondary

-1. A. Ienclose: 1) copies of my official Diocesan Certification Record which verifies courses and hours completed 2) a Principal's Recommendation Toward Certification form
+A. Lenclose: B. copies of my official Diocesan Certification Record which verifies courses and hours completed C. a Principal's Recommendation Toward Certification form

 B. Total number of credit-hours

-2. I have taught the approved New Zealand National (Primary / Secondary) Religious Education Programme in the following Catholic Schools for
+I have taught the approved New Zealand National (Primary / Secondary) Religious Education Programme in the following Catholic Schools for

 (e.g. 5 Years)

-- ne and location of School: rs of Service: (e.g. 1990-1993)
+Name and location of School: Years of Service: (e.g. 1990-1993)

 Name:

-(Plea ase PRINT the name you want on your certificate)
+(Please PRINT the name you want on your certificate)

-Spir ve met the requirements in Catholic Theology, Scripture, Religious Education, ituality, Catholic Special Character and NCRS-approved Electives as outlined in the dbook for Certification page 12.
+I have met the requirements in Catholic Theology, Scripture, Religious Education, Spirituality, Catholic Special Character and NCRS-approved Electives as outlined in the Handbook for Certification page 12.

-Sigr nature:

-Sch ool:
+Signature:

+School:

-Sch ool address:
+School address:

-Dat e:
+Date:

 3. Principal to complete

-ISchool

-verify that has completed an appraisal process appropriate to th